Inwerpsel/use-theme-editor/README.md

 - Use more of available screen space in "responsive" view
 - Use `ResponsiveFrame` to render multiple themes / screen sizes at the same time
 - Write tests
 - Expand the color usages quick menu to allow picking all kinds of values.
 Maybe a textual widget ordered by how frequently used?
 - Combine all media query versions of the same property into a single control.
 This can update the iframe to match the media query, so that you always can see your changes applied.
 - Hot reloading would be nice, as reloading the page to see your changes applied will reset the iframe's scroll position.
 - Better organizing of themes.
 - Personal editor settings that are applied regardless of which theme is being edited.
 - Fix frame click behavior setting not applied when navigating inside the iframe.
 - Check whether source maps can allow us to locate the exact line of each declaration.
 This makes the reasonable assumption that a CSS declaration will be on one line and the only thing on the line, regardless of the preprocessor "dialect".
+If it's reliable enough, could be used to auto generate a PR.
+- List all elements that were hidden with `display: none`, currently no easy way to unhide after control loses focus.